 If you’re injured at work, you’ll file for workers’ compensation benefits for your medical bills and missing income.
-Whether or not your workers’ comp benefits count as income varies depending on what type of income you’re looking at.
+Because these benefits are compensation, we often receive the question as to whether or not the workers’ compensation benefits count as income.
+Typically, the short answer is no. However, whether or not your workers’ comp benefits count as income varies depending on what type of income you’re looking at.

 The following information is for general guidance only and should not be taken as tax advice.
 Speak with your tax preparer about your specific situation if you have any questions.